 Alternatives to convenience checks

-Because of the high cost of these checks, you may want to consider all other options before you use one.
-Below we list some lower-cost ways you can avoid writing a convenience check.
+Because of the high cost of these checks, you may want to consider all other options before you use one, such as:

 Take out a personal loan

 A personal loan may be another option, depending on your credit situation, according to CompareCards’ Schulz.